 Due to the low price of this humanoid robot (currently about 700 Euros + tax, including Pocket PC, camera, and wide-angle lens), we were able to augment five of these robots.
-In a lab project, we prepared for demonstration games against the Brainstormers Osnabrück, which took place take place at RoboCup German Open in Paderborn (April 2005).
-Fig. 3(b) shows both teams.
+In a lab project we are preparing for a 4 vs. 4 demonstration game against the Brainstormers Osnabrück to take place at the RoboCup German Open in Paderborn (April 2005).